TjerkKr/Freifunk-Flensburg-Gateway/README.md

 ## Speedtest Skript

-Speedtest to tun0 and public VPN
+Speedtest to tun0 and public VPN and generate a speedtest-link

+vnStat is easy, as there are Debian packages

+    apt-get install vnstat

  Create /root/bin/speedtest.sh

       #!/bin/sh